-This is one of my favourite cakes by far.
+This is easy lemon drizzle cake is one of my favourite cakes by far.
 It’s light and tasty without being sickly (which means you can eat more!)
 Don’t panic that it’ll be too dry though - the addition of milk and the lemon syrup drizzle topping makes it deliciously moist.
-You can swap the butter for margarine, but we warned it won’t hold as well, the advantage of swapping though leaves you with a super light cake and you don’t have to remember to leave it out to being to room temperature like you do with butter.
+You can swap the butter for margarine, but we warned it won’t hold as well, the advantage of swapping though leaves you with a super light cake and you don’t have to remember to leave it out to bring to room temperature like you do with butter.

 - 100g softened butter (room temperature)